 - Commonwealth of the Northern Mariana Islands

-Sample of current published WUE yearly Tuition Rates for California Students (exclusive of specialized fees):
+Sample of current published WUE yearly Tuition Rates for California Students based on 2021 (exclusive of specialized fees):

 - University of Idaho – $8,019

 - Northern Arizona University – $15,057